Old Town, Warsaw

+During World War II, the Old Town was nearly totally destroyed, and subsequently reconstructed.
+The project was the world's first attempt to resurrect an entire historic city core and was included on the UNESCO World Heritage list in 1980.
+The reconstruction efforts were again recognized in 2011 when all its documents and records were added by UNESCO to its Memory of the World international register.

 History

 The Old Town was established in the 13th century.
 Initially surrounded by an earthwork rampart, prior to 1339 it was fortified with brick city walls.
 The town originally grew up around the castle of the Dukes of Mazovia that later became the Royal Castle.
 The Market Square (Rynek Starego Miasta) was laid out sometime in the late 13th or early 14th century, along the main road linking the castle with the New Town to the north.

-Until 1817 the Old Town's most notable feature was the Town Hall built before 1429.
+Until 1817, the Old Town's most notable feature was the Town Hall which was built before 1429.
 In 1701 the square was rebuilt by Tylman Gamerski, and in 1817 the Town Hall was demolished.
 Since the 19th century, the four sides of the Market Square have borne the names of four notable Poles who once lived on the respective sides: Ignacy Zakrzewski (south), Hugo Kołłątaj (west), Jan Dekert (north) and Franciszek Barss (east).